 I am a Jungian analyst and psychotherapist

-Please share a little about yourself.
+Please share a little about yourself by way of introduction.
 What draws you to Depth Psychology and what are you looking for from this community?

 collegiality and community